chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!buy<number>` { #buy }

-Usable in the minigames [Bubble Color Shop], [Text Color Shop] and [Trail Shop] to buy one of three available cosmetics using Gold you've earned.
+Usable in the Shop tiles [Bubble Color Shop], [Text Color Shop] and [Trail Shop] to buy one of three available cosmetics using Gold you've earned.

 `buy1` buys the cheapest, `buy2` the second cheapest and `buy3` the most expensive option.